marioa/trieste/02-ProjMan/motivation.md

    * a lab-mate,
    * a collaborator,
    * a supervisor;
-* Facilitates uploading code with a paper submission;
+* Facilitates association of code with publications;
 * Makes it easier to resume a project after a break.

 ----